 Projects generate benefits derived from environmental services and conserve or increase biodiversity.

 Projects are managed in a transparent and responsible manner, with the participation of relevant stakeholders and in accordance with the law.

 Projects demonstrate community participation.
-They participate in a meaningful way through the design and implementation of Planes Vivos, which address local needs and priorities.
+They participate in a meaningful way through the design and application of Live Plans, which address local needs and priorities.